 3. Down payment or closing costs – your choice

 HIP was designed to help people who can afford a monthly mortgage payment, but may face challenges when it comes to securing money for a down payment and closing costs.
-While most HIP homebuyers use the thousands in bonus money for a down payment, some choose to apply the money toward closing costs.
+While most HIP homebuyers use the thousands for a down payment, some choose to apply the money toward closing costs.
 Our friend Cassie is one such person.

 4. But wait, there’s more!

-Getting thousands in bonus money is amazing all by itself.
+Getting thousands in downpayment money is amazing all by itself.
 But if you’re a first-time homebuyer or qualified veteran, you could also qualify for the Mortgage Credit Certificate (MCC) and save about $2,000 per year during tax time.
 Not even kidding.
 Check out the MCC calculator to see what your savings could be over the life of a 30-year loan.
 Just a heads up: it may blow your mind.

 5. This is for real.